 Pizzas emerged perfectly browned and crisp on the outside, with a tender interior, as if they were baked in a professional pizza oven.
 The steel also provided excellent oven spring to make our rustic bread loaf rise tall and develop a deeply browned, crackly chewy crust.
 While it’s a beast to lift, being absolutely flat with no handholds (but also no cutouts that waste space), this steel is tough and will last forever, providing easy cleanup—just keep it dry and oil it lightly after washing, as you would a carbon-steel or cast-iron skillet.

-Compact and reliable, this gas-fired oven is our recommendation for most home cooks who want to cook excellent pizzas outdoors quickly and easily.
+This compact, portable gas-fired oven is our recommendation for home cooks who want to cook excellent 12-inch pizzas outdoors quickly and easily.
 A gas flame located at the rear of the oven heated up the baking stone relatively evenly while also heating the inside of the oven.
 An angled heat deflector on the roof of the oven helped direct heat to the tops of the pizzas as they baked.
 It was easy to ignite the flame and adjust the heat using a dial located at the rear of the oven.
+As with most of the models, you’ll need to rotate pizzas as they bake to ensure an even cook.

-If you want the versatility of making pizzas using wood, charcoal, or gas, this large multifuel model is our favorite option.
+If you want the versatility of making pizzas using wood, charcoal, or gas, this large multifuel model is a great option.
 Just know that those fuels are inherently more difficult and messier to use than gas and do not add flavor to quick-cooking foods such as pizza.
 You need to cut your wood to size, but the tray-style chamber for burning wood and charcoal is the largest of the ovens we tested and is easy to access.
+We were able to make the best pizza using the model’s propane attachment.
 The cooking surface, which measures 18 inches wide by 18 inches long, is about 5 inches wider than the cooking surfaces of other models we tested.
 A chimney adds bulk but helpfully directs smoke out of the oven without getting in the user’s eyes.
-This oven can also be used to slow-roast meats and can run on wood pellets with the purchase of an additional attachment.

 Just 30 minutes after you plug in the Pizzaiolo, you can be sitting down to homemade pizza that rivals the pizzas served at top thin-crust and Neapolitan pizza joints.
 Heating coils below the baking stone blast the bottom of the dough with heat, while upper coils cook the toppings and outer edges of the crust.
 Thin-crust and Neapolitan pizzas cook in just 2 to 4 minutes, which means that their crusts remain impressively tender but still chewy.
 The downsides are its hefty size and weight, its high cost, and the fact that you’re limited to pizzas 11 inches or smaller in diameter.